JustJoostNL/LoadAllWorlds/README.md

 If you only use 1 world, this plugin is not necessary

 # ToDo

- - You can choose all the worlds load on startup or with a command.
+ - Implementing config.yml with the function load all the worlds on startup or on command

+Example:

+#Do you want all worlds to be loaded at startup or at a command
+#Choose: "command" or "startup"
+load-on: command

 # Commands